Building from Source

 Within each project folder, the build can be run specifically for that project.

 For any of these commands, the LLVM version must be added via features.
-For maturin, they must be added to the cargo-extra-args option.

 • <features> is a placeholder for --features (llvm11-0 | llvm12-0 | llvm13-0 | llvm14-0)